hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 # Pitt Soccer Analytics App

-# We should probably get rid of the Variable data types part of the upload JSON page

 Welcome!

 This app is designed to provide insight about collegiate soccer through the use of visual plots and tables that summarize key statistics.